 Baileya is a tender wild marigold which looks brilliant during spring.
 It is native to the deserts of Southern US and Mexico.
 It thrives in infertile and sandy soil.
 The flower is extremely delicate and can’t stand even the slightest frost.
 It grows in abundance in spring for a few weeks when new plants sprout from its seed.
 This showy, long lasting, bright yellow flower arises on nearly leafless stems above gray-green foliage.
 The flower turns papery with age.

 3. Calendula officinalis:Calendula officinalis is a cheerful, bright pot marigold that originates in the European and Mediterranean region.
-It is an easy to grow marigold but thrives best in temperate climate.
+They belong to the daisy family Asteraceae.
+It is easy to grow marigold but thrives best in temperate climate.
 The plant bearing this flower is hardy and drought resistant.
 It bears semi double flowers in shades of cream, bronze, yellow and orange amidst medium green leaves.
 The flower is highly attractive to bees and butterflies.
 The petals have a strong spicy flavor and are used for medicinal and culinary purpose.
 Calendula officinalis cannot tolerate intense heat and dies out during hot and humid weather.

 4. Calendula officinalis Bon Bon Mix: